fengyu20/Python_Project_Price_and_Calorie_Calculator/README.md

     - `classes.py`: Contains Order Classes, covering the assignment `Basic7: Use OOP logic to handle orders`.
     - `custom_exceptions.py`: Defines MealTooBigError, covering the assignment `Advanced4: Create exceptions`.
     - `functions.py`: Incorporates calorie and price counter functions, covering assignments such as `Basic1: Create a calorie counter function`, `Basic2: Handle combos`, `Basic3: Handle errors`, `Basic4: Use more complex data`, `Basic5: Create a price counter function`, `Basic6: Store your data in JSON files` and `Advanced3: Use a recursive function`.
-- **tests**: A directory dedicated to test scripts, vcvering assignments of `Advanced6: Add unit tests` but using `pytest` as it's more familiar for me.
+- **tests**: A directory dedicated to test scripts, covering assignments of `Advanced6: Add unit tests` but using `pytest` as it's more familiar for me.
     - `__init__.py`: Essential for importing functions from other files within the package.
     - `test_functions.py`: Functions to validate the effectiveness of the calorie counter and price counter functions.
     - `test_classes.py`: Functions to test the Class implementations.